 Let’s say we’ve just observed a user get very confused with your online checkout process.
 You’re pretty sure you have an issue which may be preventing people from buying.
 To be sure you test another person and they struggle in the same place.
 Then another person hits the same barrier.
 How many do you need to see before you’re convinced?
 Another 5 people?
 10 more?
 100?
 Do you need it to be statistically significant before you’re convinced?

 What about discovering problems elsewhere?
 Let’s say you’ve noticed a couple of people trip on a kink in the carpet outside your office, or you’ve spotted a couple of people slipping up on some wet marble flooring.
 How many more people do you need to see hurt themselves before you’re willing to fix it?

 Testing with more than 5 users results in diminishing returns

 Sure you can test with more people, and there is a chance that you won’t uncover any issues until your 6th or 7th user.
 But it is very unlikely if you’ve designed your tests to cover the core areas of the service.
-What is more likely is that by your 6th user you’ll start to see the same patterns of behaviour repeat over and over, and your value from the tests start to diminish.
+What is more likely is that by your 6th user, you’ll start to see the same patterns of behaviour repeated over and over, and your value from the tests start to diminish.

 You may have seen the great diagram put forward by Jakob Nielsen to show the diminishing returns of testing with more than five users.

-We agree with this entirely, and what many people forget about the accompanying article http://www.useit.com/alertbox/20000319.html is that he advocates testing with five people, fixing the issues, and then testing again.
+We agree with this entirely, and what many people forget about the accompanying article from NNG is that he advocates testing with five people, fixing the issues, and then testing again.
 This is very much the way we like to work.
 We encourage many clients, who come to us with plans to recruit 15/20 people, to reduce their scope and break the project into chunks that allow for design changes to be made before new users are brought in.